email-markup-consortium/emailmarkup.org/src/content/blog/2023/email-reader-view.md

 This is inspired by web reader view features have become popular over the last few years, with built in versions in many browser as well as a number of browser extension.

-## Why did we build it
+## Why we built it

-There are a number of goals we had with this project
+There are a number of goals we had with this project.

 ### Help users with consuming content